-11 Debentures No. 2/2020 Subordinated and unsecured debentures in registered name form with debentureholder representative
+1 Debentures No. 2/2020 Subordinated and unsecured debentures in registered name form with debentureholder representative

-Offering Public offering, institutional investors and/or high net worth outstanding; the first interest payment date on March 29, 2021.
+Offering Public offering, institutional investors and/or high net worth Outstanding debenture value Baht 25,000 million Issue Date September 29, 2020 Interest Payment Date Twice a year on each March 29 and September 29 that the debentures are outstanding; the first interest payment date on March 29, 2021.
+Issue Rating "A+" by TRIS Ratings Limited